jarrettfuller/jarrettfuller.github.io/about.md

 <p>In the last few years, teaching has become a central part of my practice.
 I've taught in both graduate and undergraduate design program at a variety of schools including The New School, Pratt Institute, University of the Arts, and Maryland Institute College of Art.
 For me, the classroom is where all my interests really come together: design, writing, criticism, discussion, thinking, making, performing, etc. As a teacher, I'm interested in fostering in my students a love of process and experimentation, cultivating authorship and voice, and thinking critically about their work and the profession at large.
 You can see a list of courses I've taught and sample syllabi <a href="http://www.jarrettfuller.com/teaching">here</a>.</p>

-<p>I also host and produced <a href="http://www.scratchingthesurface.fm">Scratching the Surface</a>, a weekly podcast which is ostensibly about the 'intersection of design criticism and practice' but has evolved to cover all sorts of things I'm interested in including expanded practices, teaching, and design theory.
-It's basically an excuse for me to talk to people I find interesting and has been featured on <i>Architectural Digest</i>, <i>Design Observer</i>, <i>Lecture in Progress</i>, and was included in <a href="https://www.curbed.com/2017/12/18/16778058/architecture-awards-2017">Curbed's Best Of 2017 list</a>.</p>
+<p>I also host and produce <a href="http://www.scratchingthesurface.fm">Scratching the Surface</a>, a weekly podcast which is ostensibly about the 'intersection of design criticism and practice' but has evolved to cover all sorts of things I'm interested in including expanded practices, teaching, and design theory.
+It's basically an excuse for me to talk to people I find interesting and has been featured on <i>Architectural Digest</i>, <i>Dezeen</i>, <i>Design Observer</i>, <i>Lecture in Progress</i>, and was included in <a href="https://www.curbed.com/2017/12/18/16778058/architecture-awards-2017">Curbed's Best Of 2017 list</a>.</p>

 <p>As a writer, my work focuses on a range of topics including design criticism, history, and cultural commentary.
 Recent writing and research have dealt with ideas around design education, technology, smart cities, the internet-of-things, and the intersection of philosophy and design.
 In 2018, I designed and co-edited <a href="https://amzn.to/2O3bDmU"><i>Culture is Not Always Popular: Fifteen Years of Design Observer</i></a> with Michael Bierut and Jessica Helfand, that collects over 60 essays from the website Design Observer.</p>